shrutirathi1125/Python_Project1/README.md

 🚀 Key Objectives

-Data Cleaning & Preprocessing: Handling missing values, removing duplicates, and structuring data for analysis.
+- Data Cleaning & Preprocessing: Handling missing values, removing duplicates, and structuring data for analysis.
-Exploratory Data Analysis (EDA): Using statistical and visualization techniques to extract insights.
+- Exploratory Data Analysis (EDA): Using statistical and visualization techniques to extract insights.
-Business Impact: Identifying top-selling products and categories to improve customer experience and inventory management.
+- Business Impact: Identifying top-selling products and categories to improve customer experience and inventory management.

 🛠️ Tools & Libraries Used

-pandas – Data cleaning, manipulation, and analysis matplotlib – Data visualization seaborn – Statistical data visualization
+- pandas – Data cleaning, manipulation, and analysis
+- matplotlib – Data visualization
+- seaborn – Statistical data visualization

 📊 Insights & Outcomes

-Identified top-selling products and popular categories.
+- Identified top-selling products and popular categories.
-Provided data-driven recommendations to optimize inventory management.
+- rovided data-driven recommendations to optimize inventory management.
-Recognized customer preferences to enhance their shopping experience
+- Recognized customer preferences to enhance their shopping experience

 📂 How to Run the Project